 In situations like this many companies simply target female audience – except for explicitly men’s products.
 Ultimately, every particular situation should be tested individually.

-There are three types of URLs we use in our AdWords accounts:
+There are three types of URLs we use in our Google Ads accounts:

 - Display-URL (green web address shown with the ad)